 In order to use your VA Benefits at MassArt, please complete the following steps:

-- Visit US Department of Veterans Affairs to find out if you qualify for Educational Benefits.
-Once you have determined your eligibility, complete the Veterans Online Application for VA Benefits (VONAPP)
+- Visit US Department of Veterans Affairs to find out what education benefits you qualify for

 GI Bill Frequently Asked Questions

 - What classes can I take at school?

 Because you have been approved for a specific major, there is a curriculum of classes that you follow throughout your time at the college.
 When registering for classes keep in mind that the VA will not pay for any classes that do not count toward your major.
 Be aware that the VA periodically checks on all applicants to ensure that the courses being taken are relevant to the student’s declared major.
 Failure to comply with this policy could lead to the VA billing you for benefits received that do not count toward your major.

 - Once I am certified by MassArt, how long will it take for the payment to be processed?